Skip to main content

 Upon completion of this program, a student will be able to:

-• Demonstrate an understanding of the criminal law and of the criminal justice process (police, courts, and corrections).
+• Demonstrate knowledge of the criminal law and of the criminal justice process (police, courts, and corrections).

 • Explain the function and role of various criminal justice practitioners in the operation of an ethical and professional system of justice that exists within a diverse society.